wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-routing/dynamic-router.md

     </soapenv:Envelope>
     ```

-2. When you change the `symbol` this log will print on WSO2 MI console.
+2. When you change the `symbol` this log will print on the WSO2 MI console.
     ```log
     INFO {LogMediator} - {proxy:DynamicRouterProxy} MESSAGE = Registry Value Doesn't Matched
     ```